 An optional User Name Server in the broker domain controls who is authorized to publish or subscribe to topics.
 You set up and administer topic-based security from the workbench.

-You set user permissions at individual or group level using Access control lists.
+You set user permissions at individual or group level using Access Control Lists; see Topic-based security.